 As mentioned in the introduction, small lateral variations of the crustal thickness should drive horizontal flow in the lower crust.
 Some studies have already pointed out to the importance of such a process in continental tectonics (e.g., Lobkovsky, 1988; Lobkovsky and Kerchman, 1991; Burov and Cloetingh, 1997).
 For example, Kruse et al. (1991) have shown that horizontal flow in the lower crust has regulated isostatic equilibrium during extension in the Basin and Range.
 The lower crust would have been extruded from under the high topography during that process.
-Following Westaway (1994) we will call this sense of flow "outward".
+Following Westaway (1994) we dubbed this sense of flow "outward".
 On the other hand, Gregory and Chase (1994) inferred "inward" flow, toward the crustal root, during the Laramide orogeny of the Frontal Range, Colorado.
-The characteristic time associated with flow in the lower crust induced by the topography of a range a few thousands of meters high, a few hundreds of km wide, is in the order of a few m.y.
-The characteristic times of erosional decay of the topography of a range and of lateral collapse of a crustal root are thus of the same order of magnitude.
-Since both processes are driven by topographic slopes, some coupling may arise.
+The characteristic time associated with flow in the lower crust induced by a mountain range of few thousand m high and few hundreds of km wide, is in the order of a few m.y.
+The characteristic times of erosional decay of the surface topography and of lateral collapse of its crustal root are thus of the same order of magnitude.
+Coupling between these processes may arise because they are both driven by topographic slopes.
 Although it is not often pointed out, it has long been recognized that this kind of process might play a major role in elevation changes within continents (see Westaway, 1994 for an review of historical development of these ideas).
 Westaway (1994) made a case for such a coupling, with inward flow, in the context of extensional tectonics in western Turkey.
-He proposed that sediment loading in the sedimentary basins would have driven flow toward the uplifted area.
-This kind of process was first modelled by King and Ellis (1990), who modelled crustal extension using a thin elastic plate (upper crust) overlying an inviscid fluid (lower crust).
+He proposed that sediment loading in the sedimentary basins would have driven flow toward the uplifted areas.
+This kind of processes was first modelled by King and Ellis (1990) who modelled crustal extension using a thin elastic plate (upper crust) overlying an inviscid fluid (lower crust).

-We propose that this kind of coupling might also appear in a compressional context.
-Let us consider a portion of a lithosphere, loaded with some initial range topography in regional isostatic balance, and submitted to horizontal compression.
-Horizontal stress gradients, resulting from the slopes of the topography and of the Moho, must drive horizontal flow.
-The lithosphere in the region of the range is weakened, since the crust is thick and hot, and because bending of the lithosphere beneath the mountain load tends to reduce its strength (Burov and Diament, 1992; 1995; Ranalli, 1995).
+We propose that this type of coupling might also appear in compressional contexts.
+Let us consider a lithospheric block that is submitted to horizontal compression and is vertically loaded by isostatically balanced mountain range.
+Horizontal stress gradients, resulting from slopes of surface and Moho topography, must drive horizontal flow.
+The lithosphere in the region of the range is weakened, both because the crust is thick and hot, and because bending of inelastic lithosphere (due to the mountain loading) tends to reduce its strength (Burov and Diament, 1992, 1995; Ranalli, 1995).
 Higher strain rates in the area below the range should therefore be expected.
-A low viscosity channel in the lower crust beneath the high topography might therefore allow lateral flow.
+A low viscosity channel in the lower crust beneath the high topography might therefore allow for lateral flow.
 In the absence of horizontal shortening and erosion, the lower crust below the range would be extruded laterally as discussed by Bird (1991).
-If erosion takes place, a regime may be established in which horizontal shortening would be preferentially accommodated by crustal thickening in the area below the range:
+If erosion takes place, a special equilibrium regime may be established in which horizontal shortening would be preferentially accommodated by crustal thickening in the area below the range:

-- a) Surface processes remove material from the range and feed the adjacent flexural basins inducing isostatic imbalance. - b) This imbalance produces a temporary excess of normal stress below the foreland basins and deficit below the range favoring flow in the lower crust towards the crustal root.
+- (a) Surface processes remove material from the range and feed the adjacent flexural basins inducing isostatic imbalance. - (b) This imbalance produces a temporary excess of normal stress below the foreland basins and deficit below the range favouring flow in the lower crust towards the crustal root.
 The range uplifts and the basins subside.

-Ultimately this coupled regime might lead to some dynamic equilibrium in which the amount of material removed by erosion would balance the material supplied to the range by subsurface deformation.
+Ultimately this coupled regime might lead to some dynamic equilibrium in which the amount of material removed by erosion would balance the amount of material supplied to the range by tectonic shortening.